theharshit2202/Generative-AI/README.md

-Your updated README looks great!
-Here's a slightly refined version with a minor correction and added clarity:

----

 # Generative AI: End-to-End LLM and Large Image Model Application using Gemini Pro 🌟

 Welcome to the Generative AI repository!
 This project demonstrates building an end-to-end application utilizing Large Language Models (LLMs) and image models with the power of Gemini Pro.